Basic Life Support (BLS)

 What is the recovery position?

-The recovery position is simply lying the unconscious, breathing person on their side with their head slightly tipped back to prevent the tongue and/or vomit from blocking the airway (tube from the nose and mouth down to the lungs)
+The Recovery Position (pdf; 480.6 KB) is simply lying the unconscious, breathing person on their side with their head slightly tipped back to prevent the tongue and/or vomit from blocking the airway (tube from the nose and mouth down to the lungs)